xymaxim/ytpb/docs/cli.rst

   Actual start: 25 Mar 2023 23:33:54 +0000, seq.
 7959120
   Actual end: 25 Mar 2023 23:33:58 +0000, seq.
 7959121

-  notice: This is a dry run.
+  ~ This is a dry run.
 Skip downloading and exit.

 It can be combined with the ``--keep-temp`` option to keep temporary files::